Frequently Asked Questions – Estate Management

 All the roads are built by the developers to plans agreed by Telford & Wrekin Council.
 The roads around the development will be adopted by the Local Authority and be maintained by them.
 Whilst each development phase is still under construction and until the roads are handed over, maintenance is the responsibility of the individual developers.

-Bournville Stewardship Services will be responsible for the courtyards and some access roads.
-To date, these areas have not yet been handed over to Bournville Stewardship Services to manage and remain the responsibility of the individual developers.
+Bournville Stewardship Services will be responsible for some access roads.
+To date, the only access road to be handed over to Bournville Stewardship Services to manage is Bush Lane, the remaining roads are the responsibility of the individual developers.

 Who is responsible for the maintenance of the street lighting and courtyard lighting?

-Bournville Stewardship Services will be responsible for the courtyards lighting and on some public open spaces.
-To date, these areas have not yet been handed over to us to manage and remain the responsibility of the individual developers.
+Bournville Stewardship Services will be responsible for the courtyard lighting and lights on some public open spaces.
+To date, some but not all of these areas have been handed over to us to manage, and the remaining areas are the responsibility of the individual developers.
+Courtyards that are maintained by Bournville Stewardship Services can now be easily identified by plaques that have been placed on a lamppost within each courtyard, and stickers placed on grit bins.
+You can find a plan of the areas under our management here.

 Who is responsible for the maintenance of the courtyards?

 Bournville Stewardship Services will be responsible for the maintenance of the courtyards when they have been fully completed and legally handed over by the developers.
-To date, these areas have not yet been handed over to Bournville Stewardship Services to manage and remain the responsibility of the individual developers.
+To date, some but not all of these areas have been handed over to us to manage, and the remaining areas are the responsibility of the individual developers.
+Courtyards that are maintained by Bournville Stewardship Services can now be easily identified by plaques that have been placed on a lamppost within each courtyard, and stickers placed on grit bins.
+You can find a plan of the areas under our management here.

 Until the courtyards are handed over, Bournville Stewardship Services has agreed to keep the courtyards clean and tidy and supply road salt for the courtyards on behalf of the developers.